What tests are needed In my pregnancy?

 At each antenatal visit

 We will give you a container so you can bring a urine specimen each visit.
 It will be checked for protein (a screening test for preeclampsia, urinary infections and more) and sugar (a screening test for diabetes).
 I have had a number of patients where the first sign of preeclampsia is the protein in the urine, and this has been apparent with a normal range of blood pressure.
 Urinary infection can be without typical symptoms (asymptomatic).
-Regular urine checking for sugar diabetes with a blood screen at 28 weeks is more reliable in diagnosing diabetes in pregnancy than a single diabetes blood screen at 28 weeks as diabetes can have its onset before and 28 weeks and the one-time blood test can be too late or miss later-onset gestational diabetes.
+Regular urine checking for sugar diabetes with a blood screen at 26-28 weeks is more reliable in diagnosing diabetes in pregnancy than a single diabetes blood screen at 26-28 weeks alone as diabetes can have its onset before and 28 weeks and a one-time blood test can be done too late or miss later-onset gestational diabetes.

 See also the Pregnancy care checklist in the Blog section of this website